mdn/content/files/en-us/games/techniques/crisp_pixel_art_look/index.md

 {{ EmbedLiveSample('An_example', '100%', 520) }}

+> [!NOTE]
-> **Note:** Canvas content is not accessible to screen readers.
+> Canvas content is not accessible to screen readers.
 Include descriptive text as the value of the [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) attribute directly on the canvas element itself or include fallback content placed within the opening and closing canvas tag.
 Canvas content is not part of the DOM, but nested fallback content is.